jcmanolong21/jcm_application/README.md

-# jcm_application
+#steps to run the application:

+1. Open MongoDB Compass, set the connection to localhost:27017/assessment_chat_app
+2. Open /client Directory and type npm install.
-npm install in both directories
+3. Open /server directory and type npm install npm install in both directories